jdbctemplatemapper/jdbctemplatemapper/README.md

          .where(orders.status = ?, "IN PROCESS") // always prefix columns with table name.
          .orderBy("orders.order_date DESC, order_line.id") // always prefix columns with table name.
          .hasMany(OrderLine.class) // the related class.
-Order hasMany OrderLine .joinColumn("order_id") // for hasMany() the join column will be on the related side .populateProperty("orderLines") // the property to populate on the owning class .execute(jdbcTemplateMapper); // execute with the jdbcTemplateMapper
+Order hasMany OrderLine .joinColumnManySide("order_id") // the join column will be on the many side.
+No prefixes .populateProperty("orderLines") // the property to populate on the owning class .execute(jdbcTemplateMapper); // execute with the jdbcTemplateMapper